Michele Reis: Continued film and modelling success (1995-early 2000s)

-After the success of Fallen Angels, Reis’ film output began to fall dramatically, with only 8 films over the next 5 years, representing how she was only willing to only star in higher-quality movies with more challenging film roles, though she continued to pick up large success in her modelling work.
-In 1996, she starred as Laura in July 13th (1996), a horror film about mental problems, suicide, and sleepless pressure in the chaos of Hong Kong city life.
-In 1997, Reis starred in the action sci-fi mystery thriller Armageddon (1997) as Adele, Andy Lau’s character’s dead fiancé.
+After the success of Fallen Angels, Reis’ film output began to decrease, with only 8 films over the next 5 years, representing how she was only willing to only star in higher-quality movies with more challenging film roles, though she continued to pick up large success in her modelling work.
+In 1996, she modelled for cinematographer Christopher Doyle’s art book Angel Talk, which built on her grunge image.
+That same year, she starred as Laura in July 13th (1996), a horror film about mental problems, suicide, and sleepless pressure in the chaos of Hong Kong city life.
+In 1997, Reis starred in the action sci-fi mystery thriller Armageddon (1997) as Adele, Andy Lau’s character's dead fiancé.
 The film was visually and thematically a departure from many other works in Hong Kong cinema at the time, and she also starred in Young And Dangerous IV (1997), the fourth film in the hugely-popular Young and Dangerous series of films.
-By the late 1990s, Reis’ career was also taking her abroad for further success - Reis was so popular in Japan that she was able to pick up “millions” from a day’s work of working in Tokyo, and she was also doing a lot of advertising work in Los Angeles.
+In 1998, Reis starred as the ambitious prostitute Emerald in the arthouse film Flowers of Shanghai.
+The role is Reis’ personal favourite of all her acting roles and she was the only member of the cast to fluently speak Shanghainese.
+Afterwards, she starred in the Japanese action film The City of Lost Souls in 2000, her last major film role.
+During the late 1990s, Reis’ career was also taking her abroad for further success – Reis was so popular in Japan that she was able to pick up "millions" from a day's work of working in Tokyo, and she was also doing a lot of advertising work in Los Angeles.

-Around the 21st century, Reis began to withdraw from acting to focus on family and charity businesses whilst making occasional public appearances.
+Around the beginning of the 2000s, Reis began to withdraw from acting to focus on family and charity businesses whilst making occasional public appearances.
 Her last role to date was 2009's Bodyguards and Assassins.

 On 25 December 2021, Reis made an appearance as a guest/main judge on HK Television Entertainment's fourth season of the talent variety show King Maker (Chinese: 全民造星IV), sparking internet discussion and hype.